shirleyzhang2/shirleyzhang2.github.io-v2/projects.md

     text: >
       At the U of T Seismic Design Team, we design and analyze scaled models of a high-rise structure to withstand an equivalent M9.0 earthquake while supporting 20X its weight.
 In 2020, we achieved 6th place at an international competition by optimizing material cost, seismic performance, building footprint, and architectural flexibility. <br>
       <br>
       Since last summer, I have also been working with 3 other team members to develop an in-house Python script.
 The purpose is to automate the repetitive design process by creating thousands of iterations based on user-defined constraints.
 The program then selects the most optimal design based on user-defined metrics.
-In addition, we are in the process of creating PyQT GUI interface that allows the user to view their design in 3D and modify constraint parameters.
+In addition, we are in the process of creating a PyQT GUI interface that allows the user to view their design in 3D and modify constraint parameters.
   actions:
    - title: 2020 Poster
      class: btn-info